jimstudt/swift-mmdb/README.md

 - Some data types, (int32, uint128, float, dataCacheContainer, endMarker), are not implemented and will give you a `fatalError`.
 I need to find a database which uses them to test them.
-- I have only tested on 24 bit pointer databases.
-I don't have access to anything larger.

 ## What More Can I Get?